Gloucester Daffodil Festival: Scholarships

-Students selected for these scholarships have to meet certain requirements.
-The criteria include a five hundred word essay, academic achievement, community involvement, and school activities and employment.
 Scholarship awards are announced during the festival's opening ceremony.
+The judging criteria for the scholarships include a five-hundred-word essay, academic achievement, community involvement, school activities, and employment.

 Daffodil Queen

 The Daffodil Queen is a parade staple and fulfills various responsibilities throughout the year, such as attending county meetings and other public events.
 Past winners include Nicolle Conry and Christine Riddett.

 Parade

 The Daffodil Festival involves groups and organizations across Gloucester, such as the Boy Scouts of Gloucester, The Masonic Lodge, The Gloucester High School Band, and the Gloucester High School NJROTC Program.

 Vendors

 Entertainment and vendors can include storytellers, magicians, musicians, and bands.
 Vendor categories are Fine Arts & Photography, Original Handcrafts, Merchandisers and Certified Vendor.
 The Fine Arts & Photography category includes original items and photographs created by the applicant.
 Original handicrafts are "items made by the applicant, which can be made from raw materials or incorporate manufactured items in the completed craft."
 Merchandiser includes "vendors that sell or display manufactured goods, services, or items that were made by someone other than the vendor."
 A certified vendor is "a vendor that has participated in the Daffodil Festival the previous year, has been judged as an acceptable vendor and has followed the rules of the Daffodil Festival.
 Their product must be the same as the previous year."
 Certified vendors receive a reserved spot and need not send pictures of their product.